 Home appraisals are conducted by a professional appraiser to give an estimate of the market value of a house or property.
 Usually they’re done at the request of a lender considering your application for a new or refinanced mortgage.

 In some instances, home appraisals can come in low because values have been declining in the neighborhood, improvements need to be made to the dwelling or the buyer has simply offered too much.
 A lower home appraisal can derail a potential sale when a lender won’t agree to provide the full amount of financing the buyer needs to close the deal.

 Why home appraisals are important

-Appraisals are important to mortgage lenders because it ensures that they did not approve a loan to a borrower for more money than the property is worth, says Al Graham, regional manager of Georgia, Alabama and Florida at Silverton Mortgage.
+Appraisals are important to mortgage lenders because they ensure that the institution does not approve a loan to a borrower for more money than the property is worth, says Al Graham, regional manager of Georgia, Alabama and Florida at Silverton Mortgage.
 The appraisal also protects the buyer from overpaying for a property.

-Home appraisals are important because they are used by a lender to help the borrower determine how much he/she can spend on a home and find out the current value of the property, says Rose Sklar of The Sklar Team with Coldwell Banker Realty in Weston, Florida.
+Home appraisals are also important because lenders can use them to help borrowers determine how much they can reasonably can spend on a home or find out the current value of properties they want to purchase, says Rose Sklar of The Sklar Team with Coldwell Banker Realty in Weston, Florida.

-Homeowners also seek appraisals to refinance their mortgage or obtain a home equity loan or a home equity line of credit.
+Homeowners also seek appraisals when refinancing their mortgage or obtaining a home equity loan or a home equity line of credit.